YacineOuhrouche/Circuits_Repo/Analog_Circuits/RF_Communication/Antenna/README.md

 > A highly directional antenna composed of multiple elements, typically used in TV reception and radio communication.

-- ⚙️ **How it works**:
+> **Transmission**:
-  The Yagi antenna consists of a **driven element**, a **reflector**, and one or more **directors**.
-The driven element is fed with a signal, while the reflector reflects signals in the opposite direction, and the directors focus the radiation in the desired direction.
+  The Yagi-Uda antenna has multiple elements: a driven element, reflector, and directors.
+The driven element emits the signal, while the reflector reflects waves in the opposite direction, and the directors focus the energy in the desired direction.
+This setup increases the antenna's directional gain.

+> **Reception**:
+  Similar to transmission, the Yagi antenna collects incoming electromagnetic waves.
+The reflector focuses the received energy toward the driven element, which converts it into an electrical signal.

 - 📡 **Applications**:
   - TV antenna for residential use